Thursday, August 8, 2024

 cut cut cut

-how we cry and cower
+they cry and cower

 below bellow and flash,

-hostage to the pillage
+hostage to pillage,

 the destruction of every decision